joshuamhtsang/personal_flask_website/readme.md

 $ git clone --recurse-submodules git@github.com:joshuamhtsang/personal_flask_website.git

+then 'cd' into the the checked-out directory and do:

 $ git submodule update --remote

 The latter command is needed to pull the latest branch commits specified in